 Include Files from an Imported Project

-include parameter in a model file specifies the dashboards, documentation, and view files that will be available to that model.
+include parameter in a model file specifies the project files that will be available to that model.
 Once you specify an imported project in the manifest file, you can use the

-include to reference a file in another project, preface the filename with the other project name.
+include a file from another project, preface the file name with the other project name.